devanshim2207/todo-list-app/README.md

 # todo-list-app
-built using Nodejs and ejs
+built using Nodejs and ejs.
-can create custom lists with add and remove items functionality
+we can create custom lists with add and remove items functionality